1 Logs Overview

-By selecting the Levels button, the levels of the available log nodes can be changed.
+By clicking Levels, the levels of the available log nodes can be changed.
 This is the same as in the Mendix Modeler.

-The Trap now button creates a trap right away, storing all the trace/debug logging until right before the Trap now button was clciked.
+Clicking Trap now creates a trap right away, storing all the trace/debug logging until right before the Trap now button was clicked.